-1.3.2 Rationale for Dosing
+1.3.2 Rationale for Fixed Dosing

+Fixed dosing has several advantages over weight-based dosing, including convenience of preparation and administration, reducing errors in preparation calculation, and minimization of drug waste.
 Body size-based dosing and fixed dosing of mAbs have been evaluated with the 2 dosing approaches performing similarly, with body size-based dosing not always offering an advantage in reducing variability of exposure.
 The authors of these studies concluded that either approach may be used in first-in-human (FIH) studies and that fixed dosing is recommended as the preferred approach because of the advantages mentioned above (Wang et al., 2009; Bai et al., 2012).